Under Secretary of Agriculture for Rural Development

 The under secretary for rural development (USDA(RD)) is a high-ranking official in the United States Department of Agriculture and principal advisor to the secretary of agriculture responsible for oversight of the department's rural development programs and policies.

 The under secretary is appointed by the president of the United States with the consent of the United States Senate to serve at the pleasure of the president.
-The most recent under secretary was Basil Gooden, who was nominated in September 2023, assumed office on March 4, 2024, and served until January 20, 2025.
+The most recent under secretary is Glen R. Smith, who was confirmed by the Senate on August 7, 2026 and took the office on August 21, 2026.

 Overview

 The under secretary for rural development, as head of the rural development mission area, provides assistance to rural communities in the United States.
 In particular, this assistance comes in three areas: business, utilities, and housing.
 The under secretary for rural development oversees loans, grants, and technical assistance to rural residents, communities, and businesses.

 With the rank of under secretary, the USDA(RD) is a Level III position within the Executive Schedule.